gladcolor/LLM-Geo/README.md

 - Download all files, put your question to the `TASK` variable in LLM-Geo4.ipynb.
 - Set the `task_name` in the notebook.
 Space is not allowed.
 LLM-Geo will create the fold using the `task_name' to save results.
 - Run all cells.
-- LLM-Geo will use the backed LLM (GPT-4 now) to debug the generated program if errors occur.
+- LLM-Geo will use the backed LLM (GPT-4 now) to review and debug the generated program.
 GPT-4's debugging ability is still weak.
 The default maximum attempt count is set to 10, modify this value is needed.
+- Note that solution based on graph, code review, and debug will cost a lot of tokens.
+We provide a Jupyter notebook [(Direct_request_LLM.ipynb)](https://github.com/gladcolor/LLM-Geo/blob/master/Direct_request_LLM.ipynb) to directly request solutions from LLM.
+This is a much more quick way to get solutions for simple tasks/questions, but its robustness may slightly lower.

 # Case studies
 These case studies are carefully designed to show the concepts of autonomous GIS.
 Please use GPT-4; the lower version of GPT will fail to generate correct code and results.
 Note everytime GPT-4 generate different outputs, so your results may look different.
 Per our test, the generated program may not success everytime, but there is 80% chance to run successfully.
 If input the generated prompts to the ChatGPT-4 chat box rather than API, the success rate will be much higher.
 We will improve the overall workflow of LLM-Geo, currently we do not push the entire historical conversation (i.e., sufficient information) to the GPT-4 API.